levithomason/grok/README.md

 ### ~/.grokfiles
 Everything lives here.
 You're original `~/.*` files are symlinked here, too.

-The main file you'll want to change right off the bat is `zsh/zshrc.symlink`, which sets up a few paths that'll be different on your particular machine.

-`dot` is a simple script that installs some dependencies, sets sane OS X defaults, and so on.
-Tweak this script, and occasionally run `dot` from time to time to keep your environment fresh and up-to-date.
-You can find this script in `bin/`.

-### Topics

-Dotfiles organizes dotfiles by topic.
+Grok organizes dotfiles by topic.
 Think of a topic as a domain.

 Files are loaded in sane order: